World War 3: Trump Adviser H.R. McMaster Wants Syria Ground War, Mike Cernovich Claims

 General Flynn Immunity Avoids Martha Stewart Treatment, Mike Cernovich Claims

-As part of a alleged purge of Trump loyalists which Cernovich describes as a Petraeus-led Deep State “coup, McMaster is allegedly trying to minimize Steve Bannon’s influence in the White House because Bannon opposes the a U.S.-led war in Syria, as does first son-in-law Jared Kushner.
+As part of an alleged purge of Trump loyalists which Cernovich describes as a Petraeus-led Deep State “coup, McMaster is allegedly trying to minimize Steve Bannon’s influence in the White House because Bannon opposes a U.S.-led war in Syria, as does first son-in-law Jared Kushner.

 Deputy National Security Adviser K.T.
 McFarland, a Trump ally, was recently forced out and will become U.S. ambassador to Singapore as a consolation prize.
 Gen. Michael Flynn, the first national security adviser and Trump loyalist, resigned after intelligence agencies leaked a transcript of his phone conversation with the Russian ambassador to the media.